ernestoherrera/FluentSql/README.md

 ## Help out

-As an open source code project, contributing to enhance FluentSql is a key part to make great software:
+As an open source code project, contributing to enhance FluentSql is a key part to make great software.
+For a quick [Walk through the code follow this link.] (http://ernestoherrera.net/sql/statements/for/dapper/2016/11/28/fluentsql-for-net/) One can help with the following:

 - Documentation
 - Bug Reports